FrancisOwusu/office-map-navigator/README.md

 2. Ensure all dependencies are installed (`npm install`)
 3. Check browser console for errors
 4. Verify location permissions are enabled

+## Deployment

+This project is configured for deployment on Vercel.
+The build process uses TypeScript strict mode for type checking.